 Let us start by saying there is no secret formula or magic pill (sorry to disappoint!) to create content that attracts your target customer.
 It takes hard work and dedication to get your inbound marketing strategy going in the right direction.
 However, if you implement your strategy the right way, the results will be fantastic.

 The key is to not get frustrated along the way and to stick to your plan.
 It’s not as easy as answering “x number of posts per week will get you where you need to go.”

 6 Things That Are More Important Than How Often to Publish a Blog Post

-Too often we see people start without a plan.
-They are full of energy and excitement and jump into inbound marketing with both feet.
+Your strategy is the foundation of your inbound program.
+But too often we see businesses start without a plan.
+They're full of energy and excitement and jump into inbound marketing with both feet.
 The first 45 days are exciting as the content is flowing but something happens between day 45 and day 60.
 Page views start to taper, and even though the numbers look good, visitors aren’t turning into customers.
-The next thing that happens is that “this whole inbound marketing thing” gets pushed aside to handle later.
-But later never happens.
+The next thing that happens is that “this whole inbound marketing thing” gets pushed aside to handle later—but later never happens.

 Start with a plan, then channel your energy into creating the kind of content your target persona wants to read.

-Determine the types of questions that your target persona might have that you are qualified to answer.
+Determine the types of questions that your target persona has that you are qualified to answer.
 Think about the conversations you have when you are meeting with new prospects.